 Are you familiar with oil spill planning or response, marine science or engineering, journalism, mass communication or public relations?
 We need committee volunteers with knowledge in these areas!

 The council is actively recruiting volunteers for the following committees: Port Operations and Vessel Traffic System (POVTS), Scientific Advisory Committee (SAC), Terminal Operations and Environmental Monitoring (TOEM), and the Information and Education (IEC) committees.
-Please see committee descriptions below for more information on the work of each committee.

 About the committees: